callstack/react-theme-provider/README.md

 ```

 ### Injected props
-It will inject below props to component:
+It will inject following props to component:
  - `theme` - our theme object.
  - `getWrappedInstance` -  exposed by some HOCs like react-redux's connect.
  Use it to get the ref to the underlying element.